Ville de Gand Lifeboats

 Cold and frightened, the crew had plenty of “hardtack“, (a rock-like biscuit and a standard ration in lifeboats during World War 2) and some bully beef (corned beef), but the water had given out before they sighted land and the despondent sailors had given up hope of rescue.
 A lack of water was one of the biggest causes of death among Battle of the Atlantic lifeboat survivors as they tried to make landfall.
 Those who succumbed to the terrible temptation to sate their agonising thirst with seawater usually died.

 Three times they had sighted aircraft quite near them, but those did not seem to notice them.
 Once, they saw a big ship about 20 miles off and signalled to her, but the weather was so bad she did not see them.
-They had four days of violent storm and continuous rain, such that their clothes were frozen and they themselves frozen with the cold of the night.
+They had four days of violent storms and continuous rain, such that their clothes were frozen and they were frozen with the cold of the night.
 They slept in snatches leaving two to keep watch.

 The day before they sighted land they saw a submarine quite near them.
 They took down the sail quickly and kept it in the bottom of the boat to avoid detection.
 But within hours their torment would be over as they sighted the high cliffs of Achill.